AlanAnto/AlanAnto/README.md

 - 👋 Hi, I’m @AlanAnto
 - 👀 I’m interested in gaming and coding.
-- 🌱 I’m currently learning for the Bachelor's in Technology on Computer Science.
+- 🌱 I’m currently learning for the Bachelor's degree in Technology on Computer Science.
 - 📫 How to reach me ...

 <!---